dotkernel/dot-rbac/README.md

 Whenever you request an authorization check on the authenticated identity, the identity will be provided to the `AuthorizationService` through a registered `IdentityProviderInterface` service.

-This is because identity is authentication dependent, so the module lets you overwrite this service, depending on your needs.
-If you want to get the identity from other sources instead of the dot-authentication service, just overwrite the `IdentityProviderInterface::class` service in the service manager with your own implementation of this interface.
+This is because identity is authentication-dependent, so the module lets you overwrite this service, depending on your needs.
+If you want to get the identity from other sources instead of the dot-authentication service, overwrite the `IdentityProviderInterface::class` service in the service manager with your own implementation of this interface.

 ## Custom role providers

 Write your own role provider by implementing the `RoleProviderInterface` and register it in the `RoleProviderPluginManager`.
 After that, you can use them in the configuration file, as described above.

 ## Creating assertions

-Assertions are checked after permission granting, right before returning the authorization result.
-Assertions can have a last word in deciding if someone is authorized for the requested action.
+Assertions are checked after permission is granted, right before returning the authorization result.
+Assertions can have the last word in deciding if someone is authorized for the requested action.
 A good assertion example could be an edit permission, but with the restriction that it should be able to edit the item just if the `user id` matches the item's `owner id`.
 It is up to you to write the logic inside an assertion.

 An assertion has to implement the `AssertionInterface` and be registered in the `AssertionPluginManager`.

-This interface defines the following method
+This interface defines the following method:

 ```php
 public function assert(AuthorizationInterface $authorization, $context = null);
 ```

-The context variable can be any external data that an assertion needs in order to decide the authorization status.
+The context variable can be any external data that an assertion needs to decide the authorization status.
 The assertion must return a boolean value, reflecting the assertion pass or failure status.